dentarg/auth0-blog/_posts/2017-08-18-integrating-spring-data-jpa-postgresql-liquibase.markdown

 ---
 layout: post
-title: "Integrating Spring Data JPA, PostgreSQL and Liquibase"
+title: "Integrating Spring Data JPA, PostgreSQL, and Liquibase"
-description: "Let's learn how to integrate Spring Data JPA, PostgreSQL and Liquibase to manage our persistence layer."
+description: "Let's learn how to integrate Spring Data JPA, PostgreSQL, and Liquibase to manage the persistence layer of a Spring Boot application."
 date: 2017-08-18 16:46
 category: Technical Guide, Java, Spring Boot
 author: